ESPN College Football: History

-For the 2014-15 postseason, ESPN implemented a major overhaul of its on-air presentation with flat design and a score box in the bottom-right of the screen, which soft launched during the New Orleans Bowl, and formally debuted alongside new imaging for the first CFP bowl games.
+For the 2014–15 postseason, ESPN implemented a major overhaul of its on-air presentation and branding for college football with flat design and a score box in the bottom-right of the screen, which soft launched during the New Orleans Bowl, and formally debuted alongside new graphics and theme music during the inaugural College Football Playoff games.
 ESPN revamped its on-air presentation for college football again for the 2020 season, with a "test facility" theme, and a scoreboard along the bottom of the screen reminiscent of Monday Night Football.

-In 2017, ESPN renewed its rights to the Big Ten; the network lost its tier 1 rights to Big Ten football to Fox Sports, meaning that it no longer has the first choices of games each week.
+In 2017, ESPN renewed its rights to the Big Ten, but lost its tier 1 rights to Big Ten football to Fox Sports, meaning that it no longer has the first choices of games each week.

 In 2019, ESPN began a 12-year deal with the American Athletic Conference, with at least 40 football games on ESPN linear networks and ABC per-season, and all other content on ESPN+.
-ESPN+ also acquired the third-tier media rights to most Big 12 teams, besides the Texas Longhorns (who have a partnership with ESPN on Longhorn Network) and Oklahoma Sooners (which had a partnership with Fox Sports Oklahoma).
-ESPN+ eventually acquired the Sooners' rights in 2022, in an agreement that will last through its exit to the SEC in 2025.
+ESPN+ also acquired the third-tier media rights to most Big 12 teams, besides the Texas Longhorns (who had a partnership with ESPN and Learfield on Longhorn Network) and Oklahoma Sooners (which had a partnership with Fox Sports Oklahoma).
+ESPN+ eventually acquired the Sooners' rights in 2022, in an agreement that would last through its exit to the SEC in 2024.

 In December 2020, ESPN announced a 10-year, $3 billion contract to hold the top media rights for the SEC beginning in 2024, ending its long-standing agreement with CBS, and seeing its flagship package of games move to ABC.

-In August 2022, it was reported that ESPN had backed out of negotiations to renew its rights to Big Ten athletics after the 2022 season, ending a relationship dating back to the 1980s.
-The Big Ten ultimately signed with Fox, CBS (where its Big Ten package will effectively replace its SEC package in 2024), and NBC, with all three networks holding shares of its college football and basketball rights.
+In August 2022, it was reported that ESPN had backed out of negotiations to renew its rights to Big Ten athletics after the 2022 season, ending a relationship dating back to 1982.
+The Big Ten ultimately signed with Fox, CBS (where its Big Ten package effectively replaced its SEC package in 2024), and NBC, with all three networks holding shares of its college football and basketball rights.

+In 2024, ESPN began to soft launch a revamp of its college football on-air presentation and branding, beginning with new graphics specific to SEC games on ABC, and a related design for College Football Playoff broadcasts—both of which switching to a centered scoreboard, and heavily incorporating sidebars (known internally as "blitz towers", and also adopted by Monday Night Football) for statistics graphics to take advantage of the 16:9 aspect ratio.
+A variant of this design was adopted full-time for all other ESPN College Football games and studio shows beginning in the 2025 season, shifting from the more "cinematic" look of the previous package to one intended to "encapsulate the college football atmosphere".
+Additionally, while remaining on ABC, the graphics used for SEC games have since been extended for use on all ESPN platforms, including SEC Network and its streaming component SEC Network+.